hepcdn/nginx-webdav/README.md

 See `nginx/docker-entrypoint.sh` for further details.

-You can also bind-mount a json configuration file to set additional configuration options, including secrets needed to join a cluster:
+You can also bind-mount a json configuration file at `/etc/nginx/lua/config.json` to set additional configuration options, including secrets needed to join a cluster:
 ```json
 {
    "seed_peers": "https://cms-hepcdn.web.cern.ch/",